 Justin King CBE - Vice-Chairman and Head of Portfolio Businesses at Terra Firma.
 Former Chief Executive Officer of Sainsbury's and Director of Food at Marks and Spencer.

 Thomas Pellereau - Inventor, winner of the seventh series of The Apprentice, creator of the Stylfile collection of curved nail files.

 Government, charity and public policy

-Yang Jiechi - Foreign Minister of the People's Republic of China, previously served as Ambassador in the United States.
+Yang Jiechi - State Councillor and former Foreign Minister of the People's Republic of China.
+Previously served as Ambassador in the United States.

 Tony Kerpel MBE - Adviser to President de Klerk in South Africa in 1993-1994 during transition to black majority rule.